Eliakim-ellie/Globalweb/README.md

-niis a website i was trying to generate for a church
+a website i was trying to generate for a church